Cruising is a whole different beast to conventional travelling.

 Evening wear falls into two categories; elegant and casual.
 For the majority of our dinners, we dressed casually for dinner and didn’t get too dressed up.
 Everyone is in the same boat (no pun intended), and nobody gets too fancy.
 I liked to wear a shirt, trousers and some kind of jacket (to fight the A/C).
 Louise tended to wear the same kind of thing.

-On the fancy night, all bets are off.
+On the fancy nights, all bets are off.
 There are no limits to how dressed up you can get, and although most people only stuck to suits, Louise and I wore our finest black tie garb.
 You might get a few double takes but hey, it’s not every day that you get to dress up!